anushadatar/computer_vision/README.md

 ## Setup

 May need to look through launch scripts to fix python version.
+In either the color-detection or object-recognition folders, run the following:
 ```
 sudo apt-get install ros-<distrib>-gazebo-ros ros-<distrib>-turtlebot
 chmod u+x <all scripts>